Why the Chase Ink Preferred Is My Primary Travel Card Why the Chase Ink Preferred Is My Primary Travel Card

 Why the Chase Ink Preferred Is My Primary Travel Card

 At any given time, my wife and I have dozens of credit card accounts open.
 But only a handful of these cards can earn a place in my everyday wallet.
-For everyday spending, I carry the Capital One Venture X Rewards Credit Card.
+For everyday spending, I carry the Capital One Venture X Rewards Credit Card (unless we're working on a new sign-up bonus).
 For dining, we keep the no-longer-available Citi Prestige® Card.
 But our primary travel payment card is the Ink Business Preferred® Credit Card.

 Here's why I use this scrappy $95-annual-fee credit card (instead of its more expensive competitors) as my everyday travel card — and why now is a great time for you to consider adding this card to your wallet.